jfbouzereau/quizz/README.md

 ## INSTALLATION

-Run `npm install` from the directory to install the dependencies (so far only express is required).
+Run `npm install` from the directory to install the dependencies (so far only express and ws required).

 The file `i18n.js` may be customized and adapted to your language.